shyamupa/cogcomp-nlpy/ccg_nlpy/server/README.md

 This folder contains the neccessary code for serving your python model through a visualization tool like apelles which can consume text annotations.

-To make a demo using your fancy pytorch / tensorflow / dynet model, you need to
+To make a demo using your fancy pytorch / tensorflow / dynet model, you need to write your annotator, write a method to create new views in your model, and write the server.

 ## Create Your Annotator
 Create a Annotator by subclassing the Annotator class in `annotator.py`.